trywilco/wilcosdk/Quests Creation/Quest Configuration Files.md

 The following files must be placed in the assets folder:

 - **cover:**  The main cover image of the quest, shown in the catalog.
+The name of this file must be `cover`.

     ![Screen Shot 2022-09-06 at 23.53.34.png](Quest%20Configuration%20Files/Screen_Shot_2022-09-06_at_23.53.34.png)

 - **logo**: The logo image presented when selecting a quest from the catalog.
+The name of this file must be `logo`.

     ![Screen Shot 2022-09-06 at 23.53.48.png](Quest%20Configuration%20Files/Screen_Shot_2022-09-06_at_23.53.48.png)